Mary Baker is a political activist, speaker, author, and educator residing in Arizona.

 Mary is a guest speaker covering topics such as Sustainable Development, Regional Governance, and Civic Engagement.
 She has also been a guest on several national and regional radio programs.

-Mary Baker has a Bachelor of Arts degree from Middlebury College where she graduated Cum Laude.
-She grew up in Europe and speaks English, French and Spanish.
-In her spare time, she enjoys tutoring those languages to high school students.
-Mary has been married for 29 years and, with her husband Charles, raised two children, and enjoys playing with her three grandchildren.
+Mary graduated Cum Laude with a Bachelor of Arts degree from Middlebury College.
+She grew up in Europe and speaks French and Spanish.
+In her spare time, she enjoys hiking and mountain biking with her husband and friends.
+Mary has been married for 34 years, raised two children, and enjoys playing with her three grandchildren.